verisence/zoack-js/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](./LICENSE).
+The is an open-sourced software licensed under the [MIT license](./LICENSE).